 We’re continuously building our expertise, so you can build your space.

 Arts Habitat collaborates on potential arts space projects to cultivate affordable and appropriate spaces for the arts community.
 We endeavour to define the actual space needs through environmental scanning and research.
-Liaising with partners such as the City of Edmonton, other provincial organizations, and arts non-profit organizations across Canada, we continually build upon our expertise to offer the right resources and information to members of the arts community in Edmonton.
+Liaising with partners such as the City of Edmonton, other provincial organizations, and arts social purpose enterprises across Canada, we continually build upon our expertise to offer the right resources and information to members of the arts community in Edmonton.

 - Understand the dynamics that drive your project.
 You can use a Request for Expressions of Interest (REOI) to stimulate and assess interest for your project.

 - Determine if the project is right for your organization.
-Check out this Guide to Feasibility Studies or this webinar on evaluating your project to get started.
+Check out this Guide to Feasibility Studies.

 - Your project is more than just your logo or website design.
 Build a strong project vision with a viable mission statement.

 - Shared spaces are great ways to connect diverse organizations, share knowledge and costs, and offer the potential for progress.
 Check out the Shared Spaces for Innovation Series to learn more and see if building a shared space is a beneficial direction for your project.
 There is also a non-profit shared space toolkit for Edmonton.

 - Actively engaging your partners or stakeholders will help you drive change.

 - Develop some marketing material from your vision and mission.